- *G436 *14 ἀνθίστημι (anth-is'-tay-mee) : from G473 and G2476; to stand against, i.e. oppose:--resist, withstand.

 contest" or "

-turning" to another path might be a better way to go.
-Why then did Jesus not say this more directly?
+turning" to another better path.
+Why Jesus not say this more directly?
 Here are some ways he could have "

 hit on" or "